aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

   <summary><b>1.
 Determine your problem domain </b></summary>
   <p>

 Framing the business problem you are attempting to solve is absolute key for a successful machine learning project.
 A lot of the times, people attempt to start with either a cool algorithm or just the data they have, but without a clear understanding of the problem they are trying to solve.
-Furthermore, without a dialog with Subject Matter Experts (SME's), crucial data may be overlooked and business value may not be provided.
+Furthermore, without a dialog with Subject Matter Experts (SMEs), crucial data may be overlooked and business value may not be provided.

   </p>
 </details>